Chayei Sarah: Second reading—Genesis 23:17–24:9

 In the second reading, Abraham thus established his title to the land through purchase, and he buried Sarah in the cave.
-Abraham was old, and instructed his senior servant to put his hand under Abraham's thigh and swear by God that he would not take a wife for Isaac from the Canaanites, but would go to the land of Abraham's birth to get Isaac a wife.
+Abraham was old and instructed his senior servant to put his hand under Abraham's thigh and swear by God that he would not take a wife for Isaac from the Canaanites, but would go to the land of Abraham's birth to get Isaac a wife.
 The servant asked if the woman did not consent to follow him to Canaan, should he take Isaac back to the land from which Abraham came?
 Abraham told him on no account to take Isaac back there, for God—who took Abraham from there and promised Abraham the land of Canaan for his offspring—would send an angel before the servant and allow him successfully to get a wife for Isaac from there, and if the woman did not consent to follow him, he would then be clear of his oath.
 So the servant put his hand under Abraham's thigh and swore to him as Abraham had asked.
 The second reading ends here.

 Third reading—Genesis 24:10–26

 In the third reading, the servant took Abraham's bounty and ten of Abraham's camels and traveled to Aram-Naharaim, the city of Nahor.
 He made the camels kneel by the well outside the city at evening, when women come out to draw water.
-The servant asked God to grant that the maiden whom he would ask to draw water for him and who replied by offering also to water his camels might be the one whom God had decreed for Isaac.
+The servant asked God to grant that the maiden whom he would ask to draw water for him and who replied by also offering to water his camels might be the one whom God had decreed for Isaac.
 He had scarcely finished speaking when Rebekah, the beautiful virgin daughter of Abraham's nephew Bethuel, came out with her jar on her shoulder, went down to the spring, filled her jar, and came up.
-The servant ran toward her and asked to sip a little water from her jar, and she quickly let him drink and when he had drunk his fill, she offered to draw water for his camels until they finished drinking.
-When the camels had finished drinking, the servant took a gold nose-ring and two gold bands for her arms, and asked her whose daughter she was and whether there was room in her father's house for him to spend the night.
+The servant ran toward her and asked to sip a little water from her jar, and she quickly let him drink, and when he had drunk his fill, she offered to draw water for his camels until they finished drinking.
+When the camels had finished drinking, the servant took a gold nose ring and two gold bands for her arms and asked her whose daughter she was and whether there was room in her father's house for him to spend the night.
 She identified herself and told him that there was plenty of straw and feed and room at her home for him to spend the night.
 The servant bowed low to God.
 The third reading ends here.